quickapps/docs/eng/developers/search-engine.md

 ##### Search on any Field

-If you need to search some word on every CCK Field, you can use the special field `::` to indicate that you are refering to the whole search-index-formation of the entity and not to an especifict CCK Field.
+If you need to search some words that may be on any CCK Field, you can use the special field `::` to indicate that you are refering to the whole search-index-information of the entity and not to an especifict CCK Field.

 	$this->User->find('all',
 		array(